bugbiteme/hello-spring/README.md

 Note: If you want to make addtions/edits to the pipeline, simply edit *Jenkinsfile* contained in this project and push it to the gogs repo.

-### Automatically Run the Pipeline on Every Code Change/Commit
+### Automatically Run the Pipeline on Every Code Change/Commit/Push
-#### NOTE: THE FOLLOWING IS STILL BEING DEVELOPED AND MAY NOT WORK CORRECTLY.
-I'M WORKING ON IT!!! (-Leon)

 Configure the pipeline you just created to run every time you commit/push a code change the git repo.